 The City of Langford is not usually on people’s list when they think of beautiful places to walk, but a trip to one of their 3 small local lakes – Langford Lake, Glen Lake and Florence Lake - may have you thinking differently.

 Maybe you weren’t thinking of an ocean-front walk or under the canopy of towering trees.
 Urban walking is very do-able in Victoria.
 It is flat and compact and there are lots of sights to see.
 If you like history and architecture, a walking tour of churches in Victoria should be considered.

 The very best way to see all the cute squares and alleys and funky shops of Victoria is on foot.
 But for many reasons, sometimes that’s just not possible (like blisters from all the walking you did the day before!)
 When you just want to relax but still experience some of the great things to do in Victoria, guided trips and tours might be just the ticket.
 Pick a tried and tested tour or let a professional guide help you plan the perfect west coast adventure.
 See popular Victoria BC attractions with these tours:

-There’s no doubt that many people are attracted to Vancouver Island for the abundance of water activities that includes:
+There’s no doubt that many people are attracted to Vancouver Island for the abundance of water adventure and activities that includes:

 Check out the Beaches and Parks pages for more water activities and things to do in Victoria.